Skip to main content

 HERE'S WHY

-Risk Management is all about the continuous process to identify, assess and manage, and monitor risks that could impact the security, reputation and financial health of a company.
+Risk Management is a continuous process of identifying, assessing, managing, and monitoring risks that could impact the security, reputation, and financial health of a company.
 In an ever connected world where cyber attacks are evolving and increasing in frequency and severity, the need for a proactive and integrated risk management program is critical to the security posture of any organization.
-While Drata's Standard Risk Assessment Questionnaire covers standard compliance related requirements, with this module we provide a full-fledged risk management solution.

 BEFORE DIVING IN